Flat mud terrace roof earthen homes

 This house had beautiful thick walls that are made of adobe bricks, like most of the old homes in the region.
 Making use of the sun’s energy to convert a handful of mud to brick is not only wise but extremely sustainable.
 Making an adobe doesn’t alter the composition of the soil as a baked brick does, and as we can see adobe is still as strong as a brick, standing the test of time.

 Adobe is an efficient building block because all you need is good earth and a rectangular mould, the rest of the work is done by the Sun.
 Adobe has a similar ergonomically sound dimension for easy handling, just like a brick does.

 The walls of the house were made thick so as to sustain the extreme temperature variations in the morning, noon and night.
 Mud is used as an insulator.

 The foundation of the mud house is a stone masonry; due to the abundance of granite; with lime-mud mortar.
-This masonry goes up to form the plinth to a height of about 1 feet, to prevent the rain/water from getting in contact with the adobe walls.
-The plinth is not very high as this region does not receive a continuous heavy rainfall.
-The monsoon last for only 2-3 months with an average rainfall of 127 mm per year.
+This masonry goes up to form the plinth to a height of about 1 foot, to prevent the rain/water from getting in contact with the adobe walls.
+The plinth is not very high as this region does not receive continuous heavy rainfall.
+The monsoon lasts for only 2-3 months with an average rainfall of 127 mm per year.